princetonvisualai/ContextualBias/README.md

 ## Usage

-We provide an example job script ```job.sh``` that contains the script execution order with example commands.
+We provide an example job script ```job.sh``` that contains the file execution order with example commands.

 ## Code overview